 Anyone who would bring good conversation and lots of laughs to the table.
 Ideally a mix of our best friends and family, including those we don’t get to see often.

-Your entertaining style in 5 words or less:
+Your entertaining style in five words or less: